top of page

 Our Summer Program is a partnership between Food For Thought and leading law firms designed to strengthen relationships during the summer associate season—a crucial moment for shaping how recruits see your firm.

 We handle everything from planning and catering to experience design.
 Imagine curated welcome breakfasts that introduce partners and associates in a relaxed way, themed lunches that reflect your firm’s brand and values, or after-hours receptions that invite genuine connection beyond the office.
-We can tailor menus, venues, and décor to fit your culture—whether that means sophisticated and formal, or casual and creative.
+We tailor the menus, venues, and décor to fit your goals and culture—whether that means sophisticated and formal, or casual and creative.

 Beyond the events themselves, we help firms think strategically about hospitality: how to use foodservice to support mentorship, recognition, and belonging.
 For example, a rotating lunch series where partners host small groups can spark meaningful dialogue, while a closing celebration that highlights interns’ achievements helps them feel seen and valued.